Go to AAD Home

 • Frustrated

 If vitiligo affects the way you feel about yourself, you’re not alone.
-In talking with their patients, dermatologists have learned that vitiligo often changes how people feel about themselves.
+In talking with their patients, dermatologists have learned that vitiligo can change how people feel about themselves.

 Learning more about this disease can also be helpful.
 Some people say it helps them feel more in control.
-To learn why some people get vitiligo, go to Vitiligo: Causes.
+To learn why some people develop vitiligo, go to Vitiligo: Causes.

 Related AAD resources